-Book Birthdays celebrate one year of a book’s life in tweets, reviews, and more.
-This month we’re saying Happy First Book Birthday to The Rebounders: A Division I Basketball Journey by Amanda Ottaway.
-About the Book: Unlike the stories of most … Continue reading Happy Book Birthday to The Rebounders!
+Book Birthdays celebrate one year of a books life in tweets, reviews, and more.
+This month we’re saying Happy First Book Birthday to Murder, Inc.: The CIA under John F. Kennedy (Potomac Books, 2019) by James H. Johnston About the … Continue reading Happy Book Birthday to Murder, Inc.

 The following is an excerpt from Jewish Sports Legends: The International Jewish Sports Hall of Fame, Fifth Edition, (Nebraska, 2020) by Joseph Siegman.
 Lipman “Lip” Pike United States Born: May 25, 1845, New York, New York Died: October 10, 1893 … Continue reading Excerpt: Jewish Sports Legends